FAQs relating to Pesticide & fertilizer Applicator Training for New Educators

-Is Online registration available to accept credit cards as payments for my meetings?
+Is Online registration available to accept credit cards as payment for my meetings?

 Can I offer new applicator training in my county to help growers prepare for the exams?

 Absolutely!
-Training materials are available in Buckey Box for Private New Applicator Training.
+Training materials are available in OneDrive for Private New Applicator Training.